xenomedia/dashboard-connector-wp/README.md

 	b ) slack-talk : send site site information to Slack
 *   Creates a cron that will be running twice a day to check for updates.
 	If there are updates available will create a task in Jira and only for production environment.
-*   Sends site information to Xeno Dasboard
+*   Sends site information to Dashboard Connector WP
 *   Creates an enviroment indicator

 ## Installation ##

-1. Upload `xeno-dashboard.php` to the `/wp-content/plugins/` directory
+1. Upload `dashboard-connector-wp` to the `/wp-content/plugins/` directory
-2. Enter settings in xeno-dashboard admin page or edit wp-config.php file with the following paramethers:
+2. Enter settings in dashboard-connector-wp admin page or edit wp-config.php file with the following paramethers:

-/* Xeno dashboard settings */
+/* Dashboard Connector WP settings */

 // ** SLACK SETTINGS ** //